toude-Archs/ShellBot-OS/README.md

 # ShellBot-OS
-A bot Discord But Is Debian On the bot
+A bot Discord But Is Debian Kernel